DimitrisMel/SSVS/README.md

 # Single Update Sketch with Variable Counter Structure (SSVS)
-Paper submitted to VDLB 2023
+Paper submitted to VLDB 2023

 In order to run this project, you will need a packet stream txt file in the format